pedro-dietrich/tarot-card-game/README.md

 - Miro, for organizing ideas and suggestions for the project, as well as the current progress;
 - A custom made C++ program to combine frames into a single atlas image file.

-## Game Controlsi
+## Game Controls

 - Clicking with mouse, for activating UI buttons;
 - Dragging with mouse, for dragging cards in the hand to the play area;
 - Keyboard confirm command (set to spacebar), for confirming and proceeding to next scene;
-- Keyboard echap command (set to esc), for quitting the game from menu.
+- Keyboard exit command (set to esc), for quitting the game from menu.